vkcode7/CSharp/More CSharp.md

         // Set the values of the first array in the jagged array structure. jaggedArray[0] = new int[4] { 1, 2, 3, 4 };

-ArrayList: Not sorted by default.
+        //ArrayList: Not sorted by default.
 Make sure to call sort() before calling binarysearch on that.

       // Creates and initializes a new ArrayList.
       ArrayList myAL = new ArrayList();
       myAL.Add("Hello");
       myAL.Add("World");
       myAL.Add("!");
 ```
 `ArrayList` belongs to the days that C# didn't have generics.
 It's deprecated in favor of `List&lt;T>`.
 ArrayList can have a mix of data types.

 ### IComparable:
 Defines a generalized type-specific comparison method that a value type or class implements to order or sort its instances.
 This interface is implemented by types whose values can be ordered or sorted.
 It requires that implementing types define a single method, [CompareTo(Object)](https://learn.microsoft.com/en-us/dotnet/api/system.icomparable.compareto?view=net-6.0#system-icomparable-compareto(system-object)).

 ### C# string is immutable
 C# string is immutable.
 Instances of immutable types are inherently thread-safe, since no thread can modify it, the risk of a thread modifying it in a way that interferes with another is removed (the reference itself is a different matter).

 ### Delegate vs Events
 <table>
   <tr>
    <td>Delegate